 Employer Registration

 The program began in July 2018 with a small pilot group of employers.
-The program has gone through its initial waves for larger employers with 25 or more employees and has rolled out to larger employers.
-Employers who do not comply with the Illinois Secure Choice Savings Program Act may be subject to fines and penalties as described in 820 ILCS 80/85.
-The registration deadlines for employers based on employer size is outlined below:
+The program has gone through its initial waves for employers with 5 or more employees and each year, reaches out to employers newly covered by the state law.
+Employers who do not comply with the Illinois Secure Choice Savings Program Act may be subject to fines and penalties as described in 820 ILCS 80/85

 For more information on definitions of employer, employee, and employment, and number of employees, please see the administrative rules associated with the program.